khadkarajesh/assessment/readme.md

 - Generate report for top50 songs listened by user per day
 - Logger has been implemented, any exception will be logged in `app.log` file
 - Test cases has been added for all functions
+- Application continues even if the log file for specific date doesn't exist however application logs in `app.log` for further tracing.

 ### How to Run